connorhaigh/SpelunkyWad/ReadMe.md

 }
 ```

-Writing an archive to a WAD and WIX file.
+Writing an archive to a WAD file and a WIX file.

 ```csharp